scope42/scope42/README.md

 - Advanced graphs
 - Advanced filters for tables
 - Full text search
-- Integegration of aim42 content
+- Integration of aim42 content
 - Support for media files
-- Comments
+- Comments on items
-- i18n
-- Maybe at some point:
-  - Extend to arc42
-  - Integration with docToolchain
+- Support for documenting the existing architecture (based on arc42)

 ## Tech Stack